pdxparrot/assets/README.md

 # Game Jam Notes

+* Production
+  * Asset tracking
+  * Task tracking (spreadsheet, trello, whatever makes sense)
+  * Game design doc
+  * Storyboarding the major loops, levels, etc
+    * Where possible, cut this up and drop it in as placeholder art
 * PIGSquad bumper
 * Get the credits rolling early
   * At the very least, track contributors early